Flolagale/kamakou/README.md

 command to automatically clone this repository into your home.

-Alternatively, you can copy the kamakou.vim file in your ~/.vim/colors folder on unix system,
+Alternatively, you can copy the kamakou.vim file in your ~/.vim/colors folder on unix system,<br>
 or in %HOMEPATH%\vimfiles\colors on Windows.

 ###Todo...